Russia, China Sign Economic Deals Despite Western Criticism | 📰 LatestLY

 What did the leaders sign?

-A pact to boost investment cooperation in trade services, an agreement on export of agricultural products to China, and another deal on sports cooperation were among the memorandums of understanding signed.
+The two leaders signed several memorandums of understanding including a pact to boost investment cooperation in trade services, an agreement on export of agricultural products to China, and a deal on sports cooperation.

 On Wednesday, Li pointed out that trade between the two countries has already reached $70 billion this year.